orsdanilo/orsdanilo.github.io/_posts/2020-08-03-python-packages-venvs.md

 ```shell
 $ python3 -m venv <envname>
 ```
-It will by default use the newest Python 3 version installed on the computer.
+Where `<envname>` is the name of the new environment.
+It will by default use the newest Python 3 version installed on the computer as the version of the Python interpreter in the project.

 To activate the virtual environment on Linux or MacOS, run:
 ```shell